mylofi/local-vault/NON-BUNDLERS.md

 **Note:** If you omit the above `"local-vault"` import-map entry (first line), you can still `import` **Local Vault** by specifying the proper path to `lv.js` (as shown in the import-map above).
 Same for the `"local-vault/base-adapter` and `"local-vault/adapter/*"` entries.
 However, the entries above for `idb-keyval`, `@lo-fi/client-storage`, `"@lo-fi/local-data-lock"`, and `"@lo-fi/webauthn-local-client"` are ***more required (and strongly recommended)***.

-### WARNING: without an import-map, manual edits are required
+### WARNING: without an import-map, manual edits are required!

 If you don't include an import-map with at least the "required" entries as noted above, you'll have to make the following manual edits (strongly discouraged):